Anniegavr/MazeRunner-ML/Machine Learning/README.txt

 8. Maze Density = how "full" or "cluttered" a maze is with walls compared to open valid spaces
 9. Success rate = if the agent can make it in the offered number of episodes

+Q_Learning.py UPDATE:
+  The file now has the option to take the maze as input in the __main__ and you can get the agent's performances results as output.
+  Mazes were created locally, they will be uploaded later on.